nus-cs2103/website-base/admin/tp-grading.md

 **Based on:** peer evaluations, tutor observations

 **Grading criteria:** Do these to earn full marks.
-* Do close to a fair share of the team tasks (you can earn bonus marks by doing more than your fair share).
+* Do close to an equal share of the team tasks (you can earn bonus marks by doing more than an equal share).
 * Merge code in at least four of weeks 7, 8, 9, 10, 11, 12

 </div>